WeAreAcademy/mark-nodejs-proj--digipet-deployment/README.md

 You should be able to point your React frontend to your deployed digipet backend, instead of `localhost:4000`.

 After you've done this, you can deploy your React frontend to a service of your choice (e.g. Netlify).

+(One tidy way to have this automatically appropriately switch from, say, localhost:4000 to your deployed back-end is described in the material: fullstack-todo-app.)

 Now you've got a full-stack deployed Digipet game! 🐱